jeffeh/csgo-fit/README.md

 # CsgoFit

 Personal project.
 FaceIt CSGO tracker with their public API.
 Creating data to be visually aesthetic.
-If possible, have more advance stats later
+If possible, have more advance stats later.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.7.

 ## Development server